paradime/paradime.github.io/_posts/2016-8-12-Teachable-Moments-in-Software-Pairing.md

 ---

 My last week at CoverMyMeds was a lot of fun.
-It was satisfying to have no obligations to keep my hands in any pots.
+It was satisfying to have no loose ends left untied.
 One of the benefits was being able to work with a co-op on our team, Braden.
 Braden started a few months ago and pairing in the office made me wish that I had spent more time pairing with him since he started.
 Pairing with Braden reminded me of what it was like when I